 Consumers will have a negative impression of the brand if the staff who are representing it are disengaged, poorly presented or lack product knowledge.
 Don’t let a few bad apples ruin your campaign.

-With Black Diamond, we make sure that all our brand ambassadors are well equipped, from the moment they start with us to the day you use them for your campaign.
+With Black Diamond, we make sure that all our brand ambassadors are well-equipped, from the moment they start with us to the day you use them for your campaign.
 Our brand ambassadors have gone through a rigorous hiring process and have met our high standards.

 Part of our hiring process is also training our brand ambassadors.
 We make sure our brand ambassadors know how to sell your brand.
 On top of that, we encourage all clients to train our staff prior to every campaign so they can see the bigger picture, get familiar with the brand and understand the brief.

-Our job is to help you, help our brand ambassadors, make a lasting impact on your customers.
+Our job is to help you, help our brand ambassadors, and make a lasting impact on your customers.

 To know more about our hiring process, read our blog: What is our Secret Formula for Hiring the Best Brand Ambassadors in the Country?